zeux/meshoptimizer/README.md

 While the only way to get precise performance data is to measure performance on the target GPU, it can be valuable to measure the impact of these optimization in a GPU-independent manner.
 To this end, the library provides analyzers for all three major optimization routines.
 For each optimization there is a corresponding analyze function, like `meshopt_analyzeOverdraw`, that returns a struct with statistics.

 `meshopt_analyzeVertexCache` returns vertex cache statistics.
 The common metric to use is ACMR - average cache miss ratio, which is the ratio of the total number of vertex invocations to the triangle count.
 The worst-case ACMR is 3 (GPU has to process 3 vertices for each triangle); on regular grids the optimal ACMR approaches 0.5.
-On real meshes it usually is in [0.5..1.5] ratio depending on the amount of vertex splits.
+On real meshes it usually is in [0.5..1.5] range depending on the amount of vertex splits.
 One other useful metric is ATVR - average transformed vertex ratio - which represents the ratio of vertex shader invocations to the total vertices, and has the best case of 1.0 regardless of mesh topology (each vertex is transformed once).

 `meshopt_analyzeVertexFetch` returns vertex fetch statistics.
 The main metric it uses is overfetch - the ratio between the number of bytes read from the vertex buffer to the total number of bytes in the vertex buffer.
 Assuming non-redundant vertex buffers, the best case is 1.0 - each byte is fetched once.